 Cabooses

 For generations of North American train crews, the caboose was more than just a car on the tail of the train.
 It was office, workshop, lookout post and sometimes even home: the vantage point from which the men at the back kept the whole train in order.
-From here they watched for hotboxes, shifting loads or dragging equipment, and did the paperwork that kept the freight moving.
+From here, they watched for hotboxes, shifting loads or dragging equipment, and did the paperwork that kept the freight moving.

 Early cabooses were plain wooden affairs, little more than mobile sheds.
 Later versions sprouted cupolas or bay windows to give a better view down the length of the train.
-By the middle of the 20th century they had become sturdier, better equipped and even comfortable compared with their predecessors.
+By the middle of the 20th century, they had become sturdier, better equipped and even more comfortable compared with their predecessors.
 Modern technology — radios, trackside detectors, rear-end marker devices — gradually rendered them redundant, but the caboose remains one of the enduring icons of American railroading.

 Northeastern Style